mwestphalen/ASL-Learning-App/NOTEBOOK.md

  - Accessible System and Social Media Mobile Application for Deaf Users: ASM4Deaf: https://dl.acm.org/doi/10.1145/3524458.3547234

 ##### Machine Learning Model (Michael + Jari)
-1. Followed Notebook on Kaggle on how to make model for Sign Language based on the pictures
+Day 1 (Feb.
+10): Followed Notebook on Kaggle on how to make model for Sign Language based on the pictures
  - Created train, validation and test set
  - Trained the model
  - Achieved 99.08% accuracy on the test set